Procedure Deep-Dive · May 23, 2026

 Does skin bounce back after breast implant removal: the honest answer

 That sentence does the useful work of refusing a binary answer.
-The clinic is careful to frame the response as a spectrum rather than a promise, noting that the outcome exists on a range of biological variables rather than a simple yes or no. This is the correct framing, and it is also the one that gets lost in the marketing around explant surgery.
+Careful practices frame the response as a spectrum rather than a promise, noting that the outcome exists on a range of biological variables rather than a simple yes or no. This is the correct framing, and it is also the one that gets lost in the marketing around explant surgery.
 A practice that tells you your skin "will retract" without examining it is selling certainty it does not have.

 "